Deepen Your Knowledge: specialization courses

 Theory

-• Gluten-free pizza: raw materials, suitable toppings and beverages, labeling, and certifications for safe sourcing.
+• Gluten-free pizza: suitable raw materials, toppings and drinks, labeling and certifications for safe sourcing.

-• Procedures and best practices in pizzeria: storage, processing, cooking, dining room and takeout service
+• Procedures and best practices in pizzerias: storage, processing, baking, room service, and takeout

-• The gluten-free menu: welcoming and communicating with celiac customers
+• The gluten-free menu: welcoming and communicating with the customer with celiac disease

-• HACCP and food safety regulations in gluten-free operations
+• Haccp and food safety regulations in gluten-free

 Practice

-• Making gluten-free dough mixture by hand and with a dough mixer
+• Making dough with gluten-free mixture by hand and with mixer

 • Making dough with alternative flours

-• Calibration and baking in an electric oven within the times required for gluten-free pizza
+• Calibrating and baking in the electric oven within the prescribed time for gluten-free pizza

-• Making gluten-free dough for teglia and pala
+• Making gluten-free dough for pan and shovel

-• Pre-baking and baking in an electric oven
+• Precooking and baking in the electric oven

 Read more